jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 12-09-2025:` BUG `.points---ahead` for player 2 does not go into inactive state when the player 2 is not at the table.

++ `COMPLETED: 24-09-2025:` Styling of scores and other elements in `.frame-over-message` element should be improved.

++ `COMPLETED: 24-09-2025` Check the highest break is updated correctly - player 1

++ `COMPLETED: 24-09-2025` Check the highest break is updated correctly - player 2

 + `TODO:` Highlight the next ball to be played in the colour sequence with the same CSS border that appears on hover.

-+ `TODO:` Styling of scores and other elements in `.frame-over-message` element should be improved.

-* `TODO:` Check the highest break is updated correctly - player 1

-* `TODO:` Check the highest break is updated correctly - player 2

 + `TODO:` Click black ball icon `tally---potted--black-p1` (Player 1) to score 7 point player 1 -
     + `TODO:` Adds 8 to last break `#last---break--p1`